Dred Scott v. Sandford

-Historians agree that the Court decision was a major disaster for the nation as it dramatically inflamed tensions leading to the Civil War.
-The ruling is widely considered to have had the intent of bringing finality to the territorial crisis resulting from the Louisiana Purchase by creating a constitutional right to own slaves anywhere in the country, while permanently disenfranchising all people of African descent, in an act generally believed to constitute blatant judicial activism.
+Historians agree that the Dred Scott decision was a major disaster for the United States and dramatically inflamed tensions leading to the Civil War.
+The ruling is widely considered to have had the intent of bringing finality to the territorial crisis resulting from the Louisiana Purchase by creating a constitutional right to own slaves anywhere in the country, while permanently disenfranchising all people of African descent, in an act generally regarded as blatant judicial activism.
 Often cited in proof of this is the court's decision to go out of its way to overturn the Missouri Compromise, which had already been replaced with the Kansas–Nebraska Act and thus was a legally moot issue, because the latter act was determined by the due process of popular sovereignty, and thus could not be overturned the same way as the Missouri Compromise.
-During the United States election of 1860, Republicans rejected the ruling as being corrupted by partisanship and non-binding because the court had no jurisdiction.
-Their presidential nominee, Abraham Lincoln, stated he would not permit slavery anywhere in the country except where it already existed, which directly contradicted the court's ruling.
-His election is considered the final event that led the Southern states to secede from the Union, igniting the Civil War.
+During the 1860 United States elections, Republicans rejected the ruling as being corrupted by partisanship and non-binding because the court had no jurisdiction.
+Their presidential nominee Abraham Lincoln stated he would not permit slavery anywhere in the country except where it already existed, which directly contradicted the court's ruling.
+His election is considered the final event that led the Southern states to secede from the Union, starting the Civil War.

 Background

 Political setting

 The Missouri Compromise created the slave-holding state Missouri (Mo., yellow) but prohibited slavery in the rest of the former Louisiana Territory (here, marked Missouri Territory 1812, green) north of latitude 36°30' North.
 Modern state boundaries are also shown.

-In the late 1810s, a major political dispute arose over the creation of new U.S. states from the vast territory the United States had acquired from France in 1803 by the Louisiana Purchase.
+In the late 1810s, a major political dispute arose over the creation of new U.S. states from the vast territory the United States had acquired from France in 1803 via the Louisiana Purchase.
 The dispute centered on whether the new states would be "free" states in which slavery would be illegal, as in the Northern states, or whether they would be "slave" states in which slavery would be legal, as in the Southern states.

 In 1820, the U.S. Congress passed legislation known as the "Missouri Compromise" that was intended to resolve the dispute.
 The Compromise first admitted Maine into the Union as a free state, then created Missouri out of a portion of the Louisiana Purchase territory and admitted it as a slave state; it also prohibited slavery in the area north of the parallel 36°30′ north, where most of the territory lay.
 The legal effects of a slaveowner taking his slaves from Missouri into the free territory north of latitude 36°30′ north, as well as the constitutionality of the Missouri Compromise itself, eventually came to a head in the Dred Scott case.